 In the lower Mech bay, the original AeroSpace bays have been retained, once providing space for Lentz to park her luxury landing craft.
-The four Mech cubicles in the lower bay were once converted into light vehicle bays, but have been converted back to their original purpose.
-In addition, the lower Mech bay has storage for a dozen orbital probes to be deployed off the original Mech drop tubes, meant to survey planetary surfaces for interesting species before landing.
-These bays have been modified to deploy orbital satellites, and can still be used for their original purpose to drop Mechs.
-At present, they are used to store and deploy the Intelsat “Predator’s Eye”.
+The four Mech cubicles in the lower bay were once converted into light vehicle bays, but have since been converted back to their original purpose.
 Storage for repair parts and ammunition have been “hardened”, and a small section for storing small arms and survival equipment has been built along one wall.
-The repair bay has a small workshop present, with arc-welders, compressors and a Mobile Repair Platform – “Mule” has been parked here for use by the ship’s tech squads.
-There are twenty civilian engineer’s vaccsuits scattered around the ship in conveniently located storage trunks near airlocks and the escape pod bays.

 The upper Mech bay was once modified to hold the many live specimens captured by Lentz, but has since been rebuilt to provide its original eight Mech cubicles and access to the DropShip’s four drop chutes.
 Its series of large cranes to assist in drop operations remains intact, as well.